The 7 Habits of Highly Effective Training Organisations

-At our popular seminar at this year’s Learning Technologies, we identified and presented the 7 habits of highly effective training organisations.
+At Learning Technologies back in 2017, we identified and presented the 7 habits of highly effective training organisations.

 It begins with the end.
 A highly effective training organisation will possess two things: A plan of where they want to be, and a process map that defines how they intend to reach that objective.

 Maintaining a route-map is a time-honoured tradition across all industries.
 A novelist rarely starts a story without knowing how it ends; a builder doesn’t knock up a block of flats without knowing what it should look like beforehand.
 And a training company doesn’t look to grow and mature without a clear idea of how.

 You may be looking to offer, automate, increase or promote course bookings, or looking at how to reduce training admin – whatever it is, knowing where you’re heading, and forming a solid strategy to reach that destination in a professional manner is a vital habit to get into.

 We recommend… Make full use of mapping your workflows which allow you to standardise processes while remaining flexible and open to performance improvements.

 Unless a training company has a bottomless supply of money and people, it’s inevitable that, as the organisation grows, certain processes will need to be automated.

 Highly effective organisations understand that automation means bringing in the tools to help people do their job better on every level.
 So yes, employees can now ship out focused marketing communications and learners can book courses and pay online, but automation also provides business-critical additions like global online payments, SEO benefits, and unrivalled business insights.